Diospyros mespiliformis

 Tree

-No milky sap is present in this medium to tall Tree that may reach 20m high and occasionally grows as a shrub.
-This is the biggest tree of this genus and has a much-branched Crown (photo 504).
+The single, upright Stem (main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis), branches high up (photo 504).
+No milky sap is present in this medium to tall Tree that may reach 25m high and occasionally grows as a shrub in dry areas.
+This is the biggest tree of this genus and has a dense, much-branched Crown (photo 504).
 The Trunk has a diameter of up to 1,5m and the base is buttressed (buttress – the broadened base of a tree trunk – photo 497).
-Twigs (1-year-old current branch segments) are initially light coloured and hairy, changing to smooth and becoming hairless.
-The ends of branches tend to droop slightly.
+Twigs (1-year-old current branch segments) initially have reddish hairs, that become smooth and hairless.
+High branch ends tend to droop.
 Their growing tips and young leaves (photo 626) are pinkish.
-Bark is blackish dark grey and rough with deep longitudinal fissures (photos 497 & 498 – close up).
+Bark is blackish dark grey and rough with deep longitudinal fissures (photos 497 & 498).
 The inner bark is reddish.
-The single, upright Stem (main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis) branches high up (photo 504).
 This tree may survive for at least 150 years.

 Leaves

-The alternate (photo 6) and usually oblong to elliptic Leaves are distichous (arranged in two vertical rows on opposite sides of the stem (photo 6).
-The leaves tend to group at the ends of branches and often remain on the tree until the new leaves form (photo 499).
-The usually evergreen tree has leaves that are long, narrow and up to 14 x 4,5cm (photo 08).
+The alternate (photo 06) and usually oblong to elliptic Leaves are distichous (arranged in two vertical rows on opposite sides of the stem (photo 6).
+The leaves tend to occur towards the ends of branches and often remain on the tree until the new leaves form (photo 499).
+The usually evergreen (new spring leaves emerge before old leaves fall) tree has leaves that are long, narrow and up to 14 x 4,5cm (photo 08).
 They are simple (have a single blade, which may have incisions that are not deep enough to divide the blade into leaflets).
 The thin, translucent, pubescent (hairy) new leaves are an attractive bright reddish colour – especially in young plants (photos 627 here & 626 under Tree).
-The blade of mature leaves is thickish, leathery, glossy dark green above (photo 499) and lighter green below.
+The blade of mature leaves is thickish, leathery and glossy dark green above (photo 499).
+They may be slightly lighter green below and here they may be smooth or with silky hairs.
 Leaves may turn yellow in autumn.
-The Veins are more obvious below, where the clearly visible midrib protrudes.
+The delicate Veins are slightly more obvious below, where the clearly visible midrib protrudes.
 The delicate vein pattern is best seen when a youngish leaf is viewed against a strong light (photo 78).
 This photo shows that the lateral veins tend to loop before reaching the margin.
-The Apex tapers (photo 08) or is rounded.
-The Base is rounded, narrowed or tapering and may be asymmetric.
+The Apex is pointed (photo 08) or rounded.
+The Base is rounded, narrowed or tapering and may be asymmetric (not equal to the opposite side).
 Some silky hairs may be present.
-The often distinctly wavy Margin (photo 912) is entire (with a continuous margin, not in any way indented).
-The short Petiole (leaf stalk) is up to 1cm long (photo 08) and lacks Stipules (basal appendages of the petiole).
+The often-wavy Margin (photo 912) is entire (with a continuous margin, not in any way indented).
+The short Petiole (leaf stalk) is up to 8mm long (photo 08) and lacks Stipules (basal appendages of the petiole).

 Flowers

 The tree is dioecious (unisexual floral structures with male and female parts on separate plants).
 The cream to pale yellow, 4 or 5-merous, narrowly bell-shaped and fragrant Flowers develop in leaf axils.
 Flowers are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 Each flower is up to 1,2cm long.
 The creamy grey hairy Calyx is attached to the corolla and has short, crisped lobes that curl backwards.
 These lobes are persistent and accrescent (increasing in size with age).
-The whitish, urn-shaped and externally hairy Corolla appears as a single piece and has united Petals.
+The whitish, urn-shaped and externally hairy Corolla has united Petals and appears as a single piece.
 The short lobes become recurved (photo 384).
-The numerous, sessile Male flowers are in small bunches and only have a rudimentary Ovary.
-Each solitary Female flower develop in a leaf axil and rests on a short Pedicel (stalk of a single flower – photo 384).
+The 3+, sessile Male flowers are in small, stalked bunches in leaf axils and only have a rudimentary Ovary.
+Each usually solitary Female flower develop in a leaf axil and rests on a short Pedicel (stalk of a single flower – photo 384).
 Creamy grey hairs are present on both the outside of the calyx and on the pedicel (photo 384).
 Here a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) rests on a hairless somewhat fleshy Disc (a more or less fleshy or elevated development of the receptacle).
 The Ovary is superior.
 Pollinators are mainly insects, including bees.
 (Oct-Jan).

 Fruit